orlicekm/CsharpCourse/Lectures/Lecture04/PITCHME.md

 +++
 ### Install Tools
 * To execute EF Core commands
-* Make it easier to perform several EF Core-related tasks in your project at design time
+* Makes it easier to perform several EF Core-related tasks in your project at design time
   * E.g. migrations, scaffolding etc.
 * Available as NuGet packages
   * For **Package Manager Console** (PMC) as `Microsoft.EntityFrameworkCore.Tools`